LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Appendix

 \subsubsection{Memory Estimate}

 Consider a model with $L$ decoder layers, each containing $K$ tunable matrices.
 The model use $b$-bit precision storage, with hidden dimension $d$ and vocabulary size $V$.
 Table \ref{tab:mm} shows GPU memory consumption details of LoRA, GaLore and LoSiA.
 For optimizers like AdamW, LoSiA reduces the gradient dimension of the output layer to a fraction $p_o$, while GaLore performs full fine-tuning on the output layer of shape $d\times V$.
 Both GaLore and LoSiA utilize per-layer weight update techniques for gradient computation.
-In contrast, basic \textsc{LoRA} implementations require collecting all gradients after backward propagation.
-The reduced memory overhead of gradient storage allows GaLore and LoSiA to fully train the $\mathtt{lm\_head}$ in LLaMA-2 models.
+The update is therefore computed upon gradient acquisition and then promptly discarded.

 In terms of auxiliary parameters, GaLore requires storing down- and up-projection matrices.
-Since $R$ is typically high-rank, GaLore's auxiliary parameters can be significantly larger than those of other methods.
+Since $R$ is typically high-rank, GaLore's auxiliary parameters can be significantly larger than those of other methods, which may induce additional GPU memory consumptions.

 For LoSiA, auxiliary parameters are used to compute the importance scores ($\overline{U}(\cdot)$ and $\overline{I}(\cdot)$).
 If gradient-based importance scoring is adopted, this component can be completely eliminated.